Slow Cooker Tomato Basil Soup

 From my kitchen, cooking low and slow, to yours,

 This dish is also part of the Gojee virtual potluck!
 Starting on Thursday, January 26, check out other potluck dishes fellow gojee contributors shared.
 Go to gojee.com and enter “gojeepotluck” into I Crave.
 You can also follow #gojeepotluck on Twitter.

-Combine all ingredients in a slow cooker.
-Cover and cook on low for 5-7 hours, until flavors are blended and vegetables are soft.
+- Combine all ingredients in a slow cooker.
+Cover and cook on low for 5 to 7 hours, until flavors are blended and vegetables are soft.
 Allow the soup to cool slightly.
 Then puree in batches in a blender until very smooth.
 Serve immediately, or transfer the soup back to the slow cooker and keep on low until your guests arrive.